Esri/workflowmanager-createjob-widget/README.md

 ### File types
 The Create Job widget makes use of several file type extensions.
 Enable these file types in your web server when deploying the widget:
-* woff
-* woff2
+* woff, woff2, eot

 ## Configuration

 The Create Job widget can be set to open automatically when an application starts.
 To do so, click the dot on the widget to turn it dark green.

-To edit the widget settings, hover over the widget and click the small edit icon.
+* To edit the widget settings, hover over the widget and click the small edit icon.
 The configuration window for this widget opens.

 * **Widget icon** - optionally, click the `change widget icon` button and replace it with your own image.
   A file explorer window opens, allowing you to select a local image file to use as the widget icon.